 Getting Started with OpenClaw

-OpenClaw offers the fastest path to a running agent, with setup time varying by method:
+OpenClaw offers the fastest path to a working agent, with setup time varying by method:

 - Fastest: 2 minutes with Ollama (

-ollama run openclaw) - Standard: ~5 minutes for install, onboarding wizard, and first chat
+ollama run openclaw) - Standard: ~5 minutes for installation, integration wizard, and first chat

 - Full VPS deployment: 30-90 minutes

-The onboarding wizard walks through provider configuration and delivers a working chat session quickly.
-Node.js 22+ and an API key are the core prerequisites.
-OpenClaw Cloud eliminates setup entirely at $59/month ($29 for the first month).
+The integration wizard guides through provider setup and delivers a working chat session quickly.
+Node.js 22+ and an API key are the main prerequisites.
+OpenClaw Cloud eliminates setup entirely at $59/month ($29 first month).

-The longer-term challenge is maintenance.
-OpenClaw releases 1-2 major point releases per month with frequent breaking changes.
-Community estimates put DevOps overhead at $10,000-$20,000 per year for production-quality self-hosted instances.
-Docker permission walls and UID/GID conflicts are consistently cited as the biggest pain point by Reddit users.
+The long-term challenge is maintenance.
+OpenClaw releases 1-2 major versions per month with frequent breaking changes.
+Community estimates place DevOps overhead at $10,000-$20,000 per year for production-quality self-hosted instances.
+Docker permission barriers and UID/GID conflicts are consistently cited as the biggest pain point by Reddit users.

 Getting Started with Hermes Agent

-Hermes Agent installs via a single curl command that handles all dependencies (Python, Node.js, ripgrep, ffmpeg), repository clone, virtual environment, global hermes command setup, and LLM provider configuration:
+Hermes Agent installs via a single curl command that handles all dependencies (Python, Node.js, ripgrep, ffmpeg), repository cloning, virtual environment, global hermes command setup, and LLM provider configuration:

 Developer Experience Comparison

-OpenClaw's TypeScript stack appeals to web developers; Hermes's Python stack aligns with ML/AI practitioners.
+OpenClaw's TypeScript stack attracts web developers; Hermes' Python stack aligns with ML/AI practitioners.
 The deeper DX difference is in the feedback loop.
-With OpenClaw, the developer experience remains roughly constant over time.
-With Hermes, the experience improves as the agent builds skills, meaning the initial learning curve pays dividends that compound.
+With OpenClaw, the developer experience stays roughly constant over time.
+With Hermes, the experience improves as the agent builds skills, meaning the initial learning curve yields compounding dividends.

 Multi-Agent Orchestration and Cost Comparison